MozeBaltyk/mozebaltyk.github.io/content/posts/howto-customize-feed-rss/index.md

 ---
-title: "Howto Customize RSS Feed in Hugo"
+title: "Customize RSS Feed in Hugo"
 description: "How to Customize in an Hugo Blogs the RSS feed and why it matters!"
 date: 2026-01-20T11:15:28+01:00
 draft: true